 - ChatGPT, Gemini, and Claude each have a Live web on/off toggle.
 (ChatGPT’s live search needs a search-capable model, such as

-gpt-4.1.) - Perplexity always searches the live web — there’s nothing to switch on, so it’s simply marked Always live web.
+gpt-4.1.) - Perplexity always searches the live web — there’s nothing to switch on, so it’s simply marked Live web is always on.

 Live checks take longer and can cost a little more per question, because the engine runs a real search behind the scenes.
 Agentimus gives those checks extra time so they don’t cut off early.